Historic Homes for sale in Los Angeles

 Whitley Heights

 Whitley Heights is one of the most desirable and historic neighborhoods in Los Angeles.
-The neighborhood sits atop a hill in the Hollywood Hills, which means that residents enjoy stunning panoramas of the area below.
+The neighborhood sits atop a hill in the Hollywood Hills, offering residents stunning views of the area below.
 The area is also known for its incredible architecture and rich history.
-Whitley Heights was once home to some of Hollywood’s biggest stars, and it continues to be a popular spot for celebrities and industry insiders.
+Whitley Heights was once home to some of Hollywood’s biggest stars and it continues to be a popular spot for celebrities and industry insiders.
 The neighborhood is part of another Historic Preservation Overlay Zone.
-Whitley Heights is definitely worth considering if you’re looking for a luxurious and unique place to call home.
+Whitley Heights is definitely worth considering if you’re looking for a unique historic neighborhood.

 Wilshire Park

-Another historic neighborhood in Los Angeles is Wilshire Park.
-The area was developed in the early 1900s and is home to many historic houses.
+Wilshire Park, developed in the early 1900s, is home to many historic houses.
 The neighborhood has been designated as another Historic Preservation Overlay Zone in Los Angeles.
-The Wilshire Park Homeowners Association works to preserve the character of the neighborhood.
+The Wilshire Park Homeowners Association works to preserve the neighborhood’s character.
 The association has helped restore several of the historic homes in the area.

 West Adams

 The West Adams neighborhood is the oldest in Los Angeles.
-It was initially settled by Spanish missionaries in the late 18th century and remained a rural area until the early 20th century when it was annexed.
-In recent years, the neighborhood has undergone a significant transformation, with new businesses and restaurants opening up and the restoration of old Victorian homes.
+It was initially settled by Spanish missionaries in the late 18th century and remained a rural area until the early 20th century, when it was annexed.
+In recent years, the neighborhood has undergone a significant transformation, with new businesses and restaurants opening and classic Victorian homes being restored.
 You’ll also find a few Colonial Revival, Queen Anne-style homes and beautifully kept Craftsman homes sprinkled throughout the area.
 Many of these houses were built in the early 1900s and have been well preserved.
 Each house has its unique charm and character.
-It’s no wonder why so many people are drawn to this historic neighborhood.
-The West Adams neighborhood is a great place to live, work, and play.

 LA’s Historic Real Estate